Empirical Bayes estimation: When does $g$-modeling beat $f$-modeling in theory (and in practice)?: Introduction

 \item The $f$-modeling approach, exemplified by the Robbins estimator, lacks robustness and exhibits numerical instability in practical settings (see, e.g., \cite{maritz1968smooth}, \cite[Section 1.9]{maritz1989empirical}, \cite[Section 6.1]{efron2021computer}, \cite{jana2022poisson}).
 In fact, it is easily derailed by ``outliers'', i.e., data points that appear only a few times, for which either the numerator or denominator in (\ref{def:robbins_intro}) is small, causing the estimator to take exceptionally small or large values.
 See \prettyref{fig:compare} for an example with heavy-tailed priors. \end{itemize} On the other hand, $f$-modeling is widely applied in practice due to its computational simplicity, while $g$-modeling, especially in nonparametric settings and general dimensions, is more expensive to compute.

 Compared to the methodological aspect, theoretical understanding on the Robbins estimator has been limited.
 In \cite{brown2013poisson, polyanskiy2021sharp}, the authors studied its regret (\ref{def:reg_intro}) for nonparametric class $\calG$ of light-tailed priors (compactly supported or subexponential), and proved the surprising conclusion that the Robbins estimator achieves the optimal rates of regret with even the \emph{exact} logarithmic factors.
-This result is at odds with the aforementioned nonrobustness of the Robbins estimator that has been widely recognized in practice, and motivates the following question: \begin{quote} \emph{ Despite its finite-sample erratic behavior, does the Robbins estimator always achieve the asymptotically optimal regret for any reasonable nonparametric class of priors?} \end{quote}
+This result is at odds with the aforementioned nonrobustness of the Robbins estimator (and $f$-modeling methods more generally) that has been widely recognized in practice.

-In this paper, we show that the answer to the above question is negative for heavy-tailed data.
+In this paper, we obtain a general theory on $f$-modeling vs $g$-modeling in the Poisson model for the case of heavy-tailed data.
 To this end, we consider priors with moment constraints, a class previously studied for the Gaussian location model \cite{zhang1997empirical,genovese2000rates,ghosal2001entropies,zhang2009generalized,jiang2009general,kim2022minimax}.
 This choice is motivated by the empirical observation that the Robbins estimator behaves poorly in the presence of outliers, which are abundant under heavy-tailed priors.
-Specifically, consider the moment class
+Specifically, for any real $M_p > 0$, consider the moment class

-where $m_p(G) \equiv \int u^pG(\d u)$ is the $p$th moment of $G$.
-At a high level, our main findings are as follows. \begin{itemize} \item For $g$-modeling, the NPMLE (\ref{def:npmle_intro}) with appropriate regularization and truncation, achieves the optimal rates of regret over the $p$th-moment class up to logarithmic factors for any $p>1$.\footnote{Unlike the Gaussian EB model \cite{jiang2009general}, for the Poisson model the regret (\ref{def:reg_intro}) is only defined for $p\geq 1$, because otherwise the Bayes risk can be infinite for certain priors in $\mathcal{G}_p$; see the forthcoming Remark \ref{remark:bayes_infinity} for details.
-Furthermore, for $p=1$ we show in \prettyref{thm:regret_lower} that consistency is impossible as no estimator can achieve a total regret of $o(n)$.} \item For $f$-modeling, the regret of the Robbins estimator (\ref{def:robbins_intro}) with similar truncation is strictly suboptimal by a factor that is polynomial in $n$.
-On the other hand, the untruncated Robbins estimator is inconsistent unless $p > 2$.